Trailer Hitch Information and Trailering Safety

 How to drive safely with a trailer

-When you are pulling a trailer or load of any kind, one thing is undisputed: trailer towing is a special situation which places demands on your driving skills, and on your tow vehicle.
-There are many safety considerations to properly towing a trailer, RV, boat or anything for that matter.
+When you are pulling a trailer or load your driving skills and tow vehicle will be put to the test.
+There are many safety pointers to consider when towing a trailer, RV, boat or anything for that matter.

-First you will need to determine how much towing capacity the vehicle that will be performing the towing can handle.
-Towing capacity is a measure that describes the upper limit to the weight of a trailer a vehicle can tow.
+First you will need to determine how much towing capacity your towing vehicle has.
+Towing capacity is a measure that describes the upper limit of the weight of a trailer a vehicle can tow.

 Another important thing to consider is the tongue weight; this is the weight in which the trailer presses down on the tow vehicle’s hitch.
 If the tongue weight is insufficient then this can cause the trailer to sway back and forth when towed.

-After all the weights have been figured it is the tough decision deciding which hitch you would like to install onto your vehicle.
-It is important that you get the correct hitch for your vehicle as this will ensure safety all around for yourself and the item(s) you are towing.
+After the weight has been acknowledged you must now consider what hitch you will use.
+It is important that you find the correct hitch for your vehicle as this will ensure safety all around for yourself and the item(s) you are towing.

 In some instances the type of trailer you are towing will determine the hitch you will need for your vehicle.
-Now that you have your hitch installed and are ready to hook up to what you are towing you want to take a few steps first.
-Start with fueling up your vehicle before you mount up with your trailer, RV, boat, etc.
+Now that you have your hitch installed and are ready to get hooked on, start with fueling up your vehicle before mounting your hitch.

 Next check that all fluid levels are topped off; especially oil level.
 When checking the fluid levels double check that there is enough water in the radiator and fluid in the transmission.
 Towing extra weight can often heat up a motor and strain the transmission.
-All this is done easier without the extra weight and length to your towing vehicle.
 You will need to remember that an acute sense of awareness is needed when towing.

-Once you have hooked up the item you are towing you want to take a test drive to have proper handle on driving the open road while towing.
-First start with checking that you have full vision around both sides of the item you are towing; if not – check into getting modified mirrors for your tow vehicle.
+Before embarking on a long journey, you should go for a test drive.
+First start with checking that you have full vision around both sides of the item you are towing; if not – look into getting modified mirrors for your tow vehicle.

 You want to ensure that the ball is fastened properly to the tow vehicle and that the mounting will handle the capacity equal to or greater than the weight of the trailer and load.
 If the hitch you are using is a receiver hitch then ensure the insert (the bar the ball attaches to) is secured with a retaining pin and that is has the locking pin on it.